serpent-os/serpentos.com/content/en/blog/january-updates/index.md

 builds.
 Ok, not a huge number, but we also have 15 outstanding pull requests to our new recipes repo!

-In order to make life not only simpler for us, but for Solus in its future role as a source-derivative of Serpent, we've unified all of our git recipe repos into a new single repo, [:material-github: recipes](https://github.com/serpent-os/recipes).
+In order to make life not only simpler for us, but for Solus in its future role as a source-derivative of Serpent, we've unified all of our git recipe repos into a new single repo, [recipes](https://github.com/serpent-os/recipes).

 ## Improved hosting